 Who says little ones can’t appreciate the wonderful world of Pantone?
 This pack of six chunky board books highlights every color of the rainbow: red, orange, yellow, green, blue, and purple.
 Each volume features light and dark shades within a color family, providing a stimulating introduction to the shades of the world.

 The primary colors merge into a geometric, architectural masterpiece—Frank Lloyd Wright approved—to help babies discover basic shapes.
-The vivid colors and unique figures will hold your child’s attention and teach them the difference between circles, squares, triangles.
+The vivid colors and unique figures will hold your child’s attention and teach them the difference between circles, squares, and triangles.

 A soft, padded board book filled with hours’ worth of learning for tiny readers.
 The First 100 Words will help them absorb simple words with corresponding photos.
-They’ll absorb words within various categories, like food, pets, trucks, clothes, and more.
+They’ll absorb words from various categories, such as food, pets, trucks, clothes, and more.

-Your baby’s library won’t be complete without this classic.
+Your baby’s library won’t be complete without this classic baby book.
 Known as a circular tale (beginning and ending in the same place), If You Give a Mouse a Cookie follows a series of events when a boy gives a mouse a cookie.
 The mouse then proceeds to ask for a glass of milk in addition to a laundry list of requests.
 Kids will love the storyline that unfolds with every page.

 No beddy-bye is complete without a reading from my mom or dad of this lasting tale.
 It creates a lulling tone that prepares your bundle of joy for sleep, with readers saying goodnight to everything in sight in the book, such as the room, moon, stars, lights, and even socks.

 A baby library that doesn’t leave space for this generational classic is missing a core component.
-The acclaimed, stimulating picture book has sold more than 50 million copies globally since it was published in 1969, and rightfully so, as it follows the journey of a caterpillar that transforms into a butterfly.
+The acclaimed, stimulating picture book has sold more than 50 million copies globally since it was published in 19694, and rightfully so, as it follows the journey of a caterpillar that transforms into a butterfly.

-The colorful board book, from California-based bilingual children’s book publisher Lil’ Libros, introduces niños to their first English and Spanish words.
-Based on Loteria, a game similar to bingo, the picture book highlights the traditional game cards, such as el gallo (the rooster), la luna (the moon), la rosa (the rose), and more.
+The colorful board book from California-based bilingual children’s book publisher Lil’ Libros, introduces niños to their first English and Spanish words.
+Based on Loteria, a game similar to bingo, the picture book highlights traditional game cards, such as el gallo (the rooster), la luna (the moon), la rosa (the rose), and more.